-G. Administrative Investigations
+G. Administrative Investigation

-Original Best Practices Current Best Practices The administrative investigation is the responsibility of the involved agency.
 The administrative investigation is the responsibility of the involved agency.
-(No changes) The criminal investigation must be firewall protected from information revealed during the administrative investigation.
 The IIT commander must create and enforce firewalls, which is a process to prevent information sharing between the IIT from the involved agency and train all team members to observe them to ensure no member of the IIT receives any compelled statements of the involved officer(s) or any investigative content that was informed by such compelled statements.
-2. Any action to relieve the involved or witness officers from duty will be the responsibility of the Involved Agency's Chief or Sheriff, or their designee.
-(This was removed from the current best practices and there is no language in this section to compare.)